Substantiating CBI Claims under TSCA at the Time of Initial Submission

-The provisions of TSCA section 14 were effective as of the passing of the Frank R. Lautenberg Chemical Safety for the 21st Century Act on June 22, 2016.
-However, because EPA announced its interpretation of section 14(c)(3) in a Federal Register Notice on January 19, 2017, there are separate sets of procedures for substantiating claims for information submitted before the effective date of the Federal Register Notice, March 21, 2017, and claims for information submitted after the effective date.
+The provisions of TSCA section 14 were effective June 22, 2016, when the Frank R. Lautenberg Chemical Safety for the 21st Century Act was passed.
+EPA announced its interpretation of section 14(c)(3) in a Federal Register Notice on January 19, 2017, which included separate sets of procedures for substantiating claims for information submitted before the effective date of the Federal Register Notice, March 21, 2017, and claims for information submitted after the effective date.

 On this page:

 - TSCA submissions filed on or after March 21, 2017

 - How to submit substantiations of CBI claims

 - Webinar: Changes to CDX application to support TSCA requirements for substantiation of CBI